 Dana Green, M.S., CCC-SLP

 Dana Fowler obtained her Bachelor of Science in Communication Disorders and her Master of Science in Speech and Language Pathology from the University of Wyoming.
 Dana has four years experience assessing and providing services to school-age children and two years assessing and providing services to children ages birth to five years old.
 Currently, Dana is a speech and language therapist at Havern School.
 Dana has a Certificate of Clinical Competence in Speech-Language Pathology from the American Speech-Language and Hearing Association and a Colorado state license through the Colorado Department of Regulatory Agencies (DORA).
 She is also a licensed Professional Service Provider through the Colorado Department of Education.

 Courtney Tolinski, Ph.D., LP, NCSP

 Dr. Courtney Tolinski is a clinical and educational psychologist and the Director of the Learning Evaluation Center.
 She received her Bachelor of Arts Degree in Psychology from the University of Michigan, Ann Arbor and her Master of Arts in School and Community Psychology and Doctorate degree in Educational Psychology from Wayne State University in Detroit, MI.
 Courtney has been working with children and families as a clinical and school psychologist for the past ten years.
-Courtney has worked with children, adolescents and young adults, ages two through twenty-five, in a variety of settings, including schools, outpatient mental health clinics and psychiatric hospitals.
-Currently, Courtney is a member of the Havern School faculty.
+She has worked with children, adolescents and young adults, ages two through 25, in a variety of settings, including schools, outpatient mental health clinics and psychiatric hospitals.
 She is a Nationally Certified School Psychologist and an active member of the National Association for School Psychologists as well as the Colorado Society of School Psychologists.